 If the data tier and application tier are running a Windows Server, they may exist on different physical or virtual servers.

 Team Foundation Server is now transformed as Azure DevOps, which is available in two forms - on-premises and online.
 The online form of Azure DevOps is also called Azure DevOps Services.
 It has the back-up of the Microsoft Azure cloud platform.
 The advantage of the online version is – it doesn’t need any setup and it contains the same code as that of the on-premises version.
-You can instantly start using it to create projects and also to build a team by just login to Microsoft Account.
+You can instantly start using it to create projects and also to build a team by just login in to your Microsoft Account.

 TFS in its new avatar i.e. Azure DevOps brings more benefits to development teams.
 You can now work in the cloud leveraging Azure’s cloud capabilities.
 Some of the features of Azure DevOps include the following: